SCIInstitute/ShapeWorks/docs/dev/autodoc.md

 Using this command, MkDocs builds the project documentation and uses the ghp-import tool to commit them to the gh-pages branch and push the gh-pages branch to GitHub. *All behind the scenes ...*

+Use `mkdocs gh-deploy --clean` to start a fresh deployment.

 Use `mkdocs gh-deploy --help` for a full list of options available for the gh-deploy command.

 :fa-info-circle: _**Important:**_ You can not review the built site before pushing it to GitHub.
-To verify any changes you made locally to the documentation, please use `mkdocs serve`.
+To verify any changes you made locally to the documentation, please use ``mkdocs build`` or `mkdocs serve`.

 :fa-info-circle: _**Important:**_ Never manually edit files on the `gh-pages` branch because you will lose your work the next time you run the `gh-deploy` command.